data2health/mtip-tutorial/docs/lessons/Lesson6.md

 - Create a milestone that is broad enough to be meaningful, but specific enough to be actionable.
 - Set a due date for the milestone (note that specific tasks can not be formally assigned due dates, though you can mention a desired due date in the narrative text of a ticket.
 - Each ticket can only be associated to ONE milestone, however it can have as many labels as appropriate.
+- A given issue can be part of multiple "project" boards (see below)

 **Your turn**